rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2022/january.md

 #### Improvements

-The following improvements have been made to the *Started* field in the deployments list page:
+The following improvements have been made related to native networks operational experience:

 * If there is no ROS Endpoint configured in the package then Native Network will now default to propagating everything
 * Mandatory prerequisite of setting config variable network_interface on device for native network is removed